MeteorCode/Pathway/README.md

 MeteorCode Pathway is an open-source event-driven game engine for JVM platforms.
 It is intended primarily for turn-based role-playing and strategy games, but is flexible enough for use in any type of game.

+Please note that Pathway is currently highly experimental and undergoing active development.
+Contributions and feedback from the community are very welcome.
+However, please be aware that Pathway's design is evolving rapidly and we currently make no guarantees of stability or compatibility.

 Event-Driven Game Engine?
 -------------------------